 There is a free site called Automate the Boring Stuff where you can browse through these topics and more.
 You can also buy the book for future reference.

 If you’re looking for some more guidance as you hone your coding ability, check out a programming bootcamp.
 You’ll complete various projects in a bootcamp that will can boost your programming skills and proficiency!
-Coding bootcamps are great options for people who may not have the time and money to commit to going back to school to learn programming.
+Coding bootcamps are great options for people who may not have the time and money to commit to a degree program.
 In fact, there are even free coding bootcamps available.

 With these fun Python project ideas, you can get important practice with Python while working towards your dream job.
 Start small, and work smart.
 Finally, pick a project that you think you can accomplish now, and keep building on your knowledge by practicing with new projects.